nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 The same idea goes for deciding the goal deadline for monthly and yearly.
 A monthly goal's deadline will always fall on the last day of the month.
 A yearly goal's deadline will always fall on the last day of the year.
 To give another example, assume that you have a set a monthly goal of meeting your friend.
-The last time you met your friend was on the 13th March.
-Since you have already achieved your goal of meeting your friend for the month of March, you have to meet your friend again by the 30th April to ensure that you always meet your friend once a month.
+The last time you met your friend was on 13th March.
+Since you have already achieved your goal of meeting your friend for the month of March, you have to meet your friend again by 30th April to ensure that you always meet your friend once a month.

 ## Streaks

+A streak is a number that shows how consistent you've met your goal of meeting a friend.
+Your streak increases if you've met a friend.
+Simply put, if you have a high streak with a friend, you've made meeting that friend a routine!
-You should have a good understanding of how goal deadlines are calculated before reading this section.
-The section for it is [here](#how-are-goal-deadlines-calculated).
+It is recommended to have a good understanding of how goal deadlines are calculated before reading this section.
+Refer to [here](#how-are-goal-deadlines-calculated) for the relevant information.

 ### The dashboard